 Making Sense of The Average, Standard Deviation, and Percentiles in Performance Testing Reports

-There are certain performance testing metrics that are essential to understand properly in order to draw the right conclusions from your test results.
-These performance metrics require some basic understanding of math and statistics, but nothing too complicated.
+Certain performance testing metrics are essential to understand properly in order to draw the right conclusions from your test results.
+These software performance metrics require some basic understanding of math and statistics, but nothing too complicated.

 The issue is that if you don’t understand well what each one means or what they represent, you’ll come to some very wrong conclusions.

-In this post, we want to focus on average response time, standard deviation, and percentiles.
+In this post, we focus on average response time, standard deviation, and percentiles.
 Without going into a lot of math, we’ll discuss test metrics and their usefulness when analyzing performance results.

 Want to learn all about performance testing?
 Don’t miss our Continuous Performance Testing Comprehensive Guide